 Steps for Washable Clothes

-When the tar is hardened, start by using a dull kitchen knife or the edge of credit card to scrape way as much of the solid tar pieces as possible.
-Next, treat the oily/waxy component of the stain with an enzyme-based pretreater or stain remover like Shout or Zout.
-Work in the stain remover with a soft-bristled brush and allow it to sit on the fabric for at least fifteen minutes.
+Once you have chipped away the solid pieces of tar, next, treat the oily and waxy component of the stain with an enzyme-based pretreater or stain removers like Shout or Zout.
+Work in the stain remover with a soft-bristled brush and allow it to work its way into the fabric for at least 15 minutes.

-Next, treat the stain with a bit of heavy-duty liquid detergent that contains enough stain removing enzymes to break apart the molecules (Tide and Persil are considered heavy-duty) or a paste made of powdered detergent and water.
+After that, treat the stain with a bit of heavy-duty liquid detergent that contains enough stain removing enzymes to break apart the molecules (Tide and Persil are considered heavy-duty) or a paste made of powdered detergent and water.
 Scrub the stain lightly with a soft-bristled brush and rinse in hot water.
 Next, wash as usual in the hottest water temperature suitable for the fabric according to the garment's care label.

 If traces of the tar stain remain, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the stain.
 If it is gone, wash as usual.
 If it remains, mix a fresh solution and repeat.
 It may take several soakings to remove the stain but it should come out.
-Be patient!
+Be patient.

 Finish by blotting with a clean dry cloth and allow the carpet to air dry.
 When dry, vacuum to lift carpet fibers.